Post-Operative Instructions

 Other Possible Side Effects

-You may have a slight elevation in temperature for 24-48 hours.
+You may have a slight elevation in temperature for 48 hours.
 If the temperature continues, contact the office.
 Your other teeth may ache temporarily.
 Any stiffness of the jaw can be treated with the use of warm compresses and massage of the jaw.
 If you are experiencing pain, use the pain medication that was prescribed and keep the area clean.
-If you were prescribed an antibiotic, take it as prescribed until completed.
+If you were prescribed an antibiotic, take it until you are confident it is healing well.

 Emergency